kumaresh2001/Movie-Ticket-Booking/README.md

 # Movie-Ticket-Booking

-The **Movie Ticket Booking System** is a local web application which can be used to
+The **Movie Ticket Booking System** is a local web application which is a model for a web application designed for booking tickets in a cinema theatre online

+The application is designed for
+ - A customer to login and view available movies
- - book tickets for a selected movie
+ - A customer to book tickets
- - download a movie ticket after booking a movie
+ - Download the ticket as a pdf after booking a movie
- - Add / Edit / Delete an existing movie by the admin
+ - The admin of the application to login
+ - The admin of the application to add/edit/delete movies

 # Contents